neural-tools/rwkit/README.md

 # rwkit

 `rwkit` is a Python package that simplifies reading and writing various file formats, including text, json, yaml, and docx.
-It supports transparent handling of compressed files, and also provides generator functions for processing large files in chunks.
+It supports transparent handling of compression, and allows for processing large files in chunks.

 ## Features

 -   Easy-to-use functions for reading and writing text, json, yaml, and docx files.
--   Transparent compression support: bz2, gzip, tar, tar.bz2, tar.gz, tar.xz, xz, zip, zstd
+-   Transparent compression support: bz2, gzip, tar, tar.bz2, tar.gz, tar.xz, xz, zip, zstd.
--   Generator functions for processing large files in chunks
+-   Generator functions for processing large files in chunks.

 ## Installation